EVOLVED-5G/TSN_FrontEnd/README.md

 ### CAPIF integration

-The TSN AF can work without CAPIF, however, it will try to publish the API on every start-up.
-The TSN AF looks for CAPIF using the values configured in the `CAPIF` section of `config.json`.
+The TSN AF can optionally work with CAPIF, both for publishing the API and for securing access to the endpoints.
+This behavior is controlled by the `Enabled` and `SecurityEnabled` entries in the `CAPIF` section of `config.json`.
+These two settings are set to `true` by default.

 > By default, this configuration points to the `capifcore` domain, which is also the default for CAPIF deployments.
 > Unless the CAPIF domain can be resolved by external DNS, this value should be configured on the `hosts` file of the